Kristina01111000/Drws_site/README.md

   1/23/25
-- Figure out how to work the folders in constant contact, make it less confusing
+- Figure out how to work the folders in constant contact, make it less confusing, figure out where archived emails go
 - On constant contact add all the patients to one list, and also keep the original lists

 - Check to see if anyone has taken the 30 day challenge download